Mediterranean Baked Parmesan Zucchini Fries

 These baked zucchini fries are my new obsession, fresh from my garden and inspired by Mediterranean flavors.
 Crispy, cheesy, and oh-so-addictive!

 Baked Zucchini Fries are a healthy and delicious way to enjoy the season’s zucchini harvest.
 Instead of deep frying, these Parmesan zucchini fries are oven-baked to crispy perfection, making them a lighter twist on a classic favorite.
-Inspired by Mediterranean flavors, this easy zucchini recipe uses fresh herbs, breadcrumbs, and cheese for a snack or side dish that’s full of flavor and crunch.
+Inspired by Mediterranean flavors, this easy zucchini recipe features fresh herbs, breadcrumbs, and cheese, making it a flavorful and crunchy snack or side dish.
 Whether you’re looking for a way to use up garden zucchini or just want a healthy alternative to fries, these baked zucchini fries are sure to hit the spot.

 Ingredients for the Baked Zucchini Fries